 - 1.1.
 Safeguarding allegations against members of staff are obviously a serious matter.
 The Department of Education issues statutory guidance on the subject in its publication Keeping Children Safe in Education and schools are obliged to have regard to it.
-Part IV, entitled Allegations of abuse made against teachers and other staff, is particularly relevant. - 1.2.
+Part IV, entitled Allegations of abuse made against teachers and other staff, is particularly relevant.
+Part IV is split into two sections (Section 1 dealing with allegations which meet the harm threshold and Section 2 covering low level concerns) provides further advice which schools must follow: - The initial response to an allegation - Different outcomes of an allegation including allegations where no further action is needed and those that do not meet the harm threshold - How to respond to allegations against Local Governors - Employers duty of care to their employees - Sharing information with the police and children's social care - What to do if an adult makes an allegation that they were abused as a child - 1.2.
 This policy is in line with that guidance and is designed to ensure that all staff are aware of the correct approach to be taken in such cases.
-It is not simply a disciplinary matter, other agencies have to become involved and the primary concern is over the safety and welfare of the child. - 1.3.
-There is a good deal of guidance in Keeping Children Safe in Education about safeguarding generally, and this is reflected in the school's Child Protection and Safeguarding Policy, which covers such matters as the role of the Designated Safeguarding Lead (DSL), signs of abuse, how to respond if a child reveals that they have suffered abuse, at home or elsewhere, and particular risks.
-This policy only concerns cases where the allegation is against a member of staff (including governors or other volunteers) whenever, in the words of the statutory guidance, they have: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.
+It is not simply a disciplinary matter; other agencies have to become involved and the primary concern is over the safety and welfare of the child. - 1.3.
+There is a good deal of guidance in the current Keeping Children Safe in Education about safeguarding generally, and this is reflected in the Trust and school's Child Protection and Safeguarding Policy, which covers such matters as the role of the Designated Safeguarding Lead (DSL), signs of abuse, how to respond if a child reveals that they have suffered abuse, at home or elsewhere, and particular risks.
+This policy only concerns cases where the allegation is against a member of staff (including Local Governors or other volunteers) whenever, in the words of the statutory guidance, they have:

+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.